SamSmithImperial/CMEECourseWork/Miniproject/ReadMe.md

 The project directory is structured as follows within the MiniProject directory:

 ├── code

 │   ├── **Bibliography.bib** - contains bibliography compiled at the end of the report

 │   ├── **DataWrangling.py** - Python script for initial data wrangling and inspection

 │   ├── **Fitting_Models.R** - R script for NLLS fitting

 │   ├── **Plotting.R** - R script for results anlaysis and plotting

-│   ├── **Run_MiniProject.sh** - bash script that executes the python and R script and compiles the write up │   └── **Write_up.tex** - write up in LaTeX format ├── data - this subdirectory will be additionally populated with a csv containing the model performance results │   ├── **LogisticGrowthData.csv** - Original data set │   └── **LogisticGrowthMetaData.csv** - Meta data set containing information behind ├── plots - this subdirectory will be populated with plots illustrating every single subset.
+│   ├── **Run_MiniProject.sh** - bash script that executes the python and R script and compiles the write up

+│   └── **Write_up.tex** - write up in LaTeX format

+├── data - this subdirectory will be additionally populated with a csv containing the model performance results

+│   ├── **LogisticGrowthData.csv** - Original data set

+│   └── **LogisticGrowthMetaData.csv** - Meta data set containing information explaining the main dataset

+├── plots - this subdirectory will be populated with plots illustrating every single subset.

 ├── results - this subdirectory will be populated with the plots that appear in the final write-up.

-└── sandbox - this subdirectory contained code that was not ultimately used for the report.
+├── sandbox - this subdirectory contained code that was not ultimately used for the report.

 ├── ReadMe.md

 ### Instructions